tapastro/serpens_icemap/README.md

 After cloning this repo, it would be easiest to creat a new conda environment using the included environment.yml file:

 ```
-conda env create -f environment.yml
+conda env create --file environment.yml
 ```

-This should create an environment named `serpens` which should support the running of this code.
+This will create an environment named `serpens` which should support the running of this code.
+Enter this environment with `conda activate serpens`.

 Next, you'll need to run `python dustmaps_config.py` to download the Schlegel, Finkbeiner and Davis dust map for use as a foreground extinction estimator.

+Finally, there may be some configuration required for synphot and stsynphot.
+You can follow the documentation provided by those packages, but the key details are to set the environment variable `PYSYN_CDBS`, then retrieve the Castelli-Kurucz stellar models, as well as default calibration files.